DiscoTrayStudios/CareerCompitenciesObsidian/Ideas/General Ideas.md

 - Have some negative options turn out well, like going to a party instead of going to sleep early.
 Meet someone at the party who suggest to go to career services, talk to a certain professor, make some friends, etc.

+- Have a "Tour" that is the tutorial.